PaperMC/Paper/CONTRIBUTING.md

 #### Manual method

 1. Make your change while at HEAD;
-1. Make a temporary commit.
+1. Make a temporary commitment.
 You don't need to make a message for this;
 1. Type `git rebase -i base`, move (cut) your temporary commit and move it under the line of the patch you wish to modify;
 1. Change the `pick` to the appropriate action: